 - Trauma to the bladder

 - Overactive bladder

-- Feline Cognitive Dysfunction (senior cats aged 15 or over)
+- Feline Cognitive Dysfunction

 - Side effects of medication or anesthesia

 - Consumption of toxins